AlfreMK/Miku-Hatsune-telegram-bot/README.md

 # Miku Hatsune telegram-bot

 Hi!
-I'm a telegram-bot that sends you random Miku Hatsune images and songs.
+I'm a telegram-bot that sends you random Miku Hatsune songs.
 You can talk to me on telegram at [@mikuhatsunezk_bot](https://t.me/mikuhatsunezk_bot).

 ## Commands Usage